Cabinet endorses trade, Samjhauta Express suspension with India

 The cabinet directed the relevant authorities to make adequate arrangements for coping with the flood situation in various parts of the country.

 Minister for Science and Technology Ch.
 Fawad Hussain had in a TV show said that Sh.
-Rasheed on his own could not take a decision on Samjhauta Express, as it was to be done by the Foreign Office and the federal cabinet.
+Rashid on his own could not take a decision on Samjhota Express, as it was to be done by the Foreign Office and the federal cabinet.
 The prime minister, reportedly, offered no comment, but smiled.

-ISLAMABAD: The federal cabinet on Friday endorsed the government’s measures on the Kashmir issue in the wake of illegal steps taken by India to change the status quo in the occupied valley.
+ISLAMABAD: The federal cabinet Friday endorsed the government's measures on the Kashmir issue in the wake of illegal steps taken by India to change status quo in the occupied valley.

 The cabinet also appreciated the statement of United Nations Secretary General Antonio Guterres in which he talked about the final settlement of the status of Jammu and Kashmir through peaceful means, in accordance with the UN charter.
 He also referred to the Simla agreement.